z33kz33k/mtg/README.md

       possibilities already :))
     * Both Untapped decklist types featured in YT videos are supported: regular deck and profile deck
     * Both old and new TCGPlayer sites are supported
-    * Due to their dynamic nature, Untapped, TCGPlayer (new site), ManaStack, Flexslot, MTGTop8 and MTGDecks.net (the last two are not much of a dynamic sites, but you do need to click a consent button) are scraped using [Selenium](https://github.com/SeleniumHQ/Selenium)
+    * Due to their dynamic nature, Untapped, TCGPlayer (new site), ManaStack, Flexslot are scraped using [Selenium](https://github.com/SeleniumHQ/Selenium).
+It's also used to scrape MTGTop8, MTGDecks.net and Cardhoarder, even though those are very much static sites.
+Selenium is still helpful here (either to click a consent button or bypass anti-bot measures)
     * All those mentioned above work even if they are behind shortener links and need unshortening first
     * Text decklists in links to pastebin-like services (like [Amazonian](https://www.youtube.com/@Amazonian) does) work too
 * Assessing the meta: